The Topsham Charter

 In this working-class environment, there were once 42 pubs and a reputation for rowdiness.
 As late as the 1990s, local students regarded a pint in each of the ‘Topsham Ten’ as a rite of passage.

 Today, Topsham is both a tourist destination and a vibrant all-year-round community.

 Two self-guided walks are described in the Topsham Trails leaflet available from various outlets in Topsham and online here.
 For more information visit the Topsham Museum website.

-Topsham Museum, housed in a 17th century merchants’ house at 25 Strand, is open from April to October, 2.00-5.00 every day except Tuesdays.
+Topsham Museum, (reopening 2021) housed in a 17th century merchants’ house at 25 Strand, is open from April to October, 2.00-5.00 every day except Tuesdays.
 It offers a Tea Room, Shop and inviting garden.
-For more information, click here. https://topshammuseum.org.uk
+For more information, click here. https://topshammuseum.org.uk .